Preserving Narikala as a National Treasure

 Benefits are not limited to financial ones.
 The Georgians are very proud of their long history.
 Restoring a piece of this history will bring back national pride.

-Visitors would be charged a nominal fee for the restoration of the interior and exterior structures and battlements, and they could tour the site without any restrictions.
-Local volunteers could provide historical demonstrations, and guides and “park rangers,” would be on hand to help.
-Narikala can increase tourism revenue by implementing a marketing campaign that is part of the existing tourism program and partnering with tour companies.
+Visitors would be charged a nominal fee for the restoration of the interior and exterior structures and battlements, and they could tour the site without any restrictions. volunteers could provide historical demonstrations, and guides and “park rangers,” would be on hand to help.
+Narikala can increase tourism by implementing a marketing campaign that is part of the existing tourism program and partnering with tour companies.

 The benefits of increased tourism are not just financial.
 The Georgians are very proud of their long history and the restoration of an important piece of it would lead to a revival of national pride.
 A physical symbol of Georgia’s history, unity and strength is not only a source of pride for the people, but also a focal-point of traditional Georgian value.
 National heritage should never be allowed to deteriorate.

-The would be responsible for administering the site.
+The Agency of Protected Areas would be responsible for administering the site.
 It may also create a new category of ““, or “National Military Parks”.
 Employees of this agency would be federal employees.
 Volunteers would be unpaid individuals who provide their own historical equipment.
 As an incentive, season tickets or other benefits could be offered.
 These jobs provide a great outlet for local historians and history enthusiasts.
 The opening of this designation could begin the process of protecting or registering fortresses, ancient battlefields, and castles across the country.

 Tourism in Georgia is largely a result of its natural beauty, its renowned cuisine, and its unique shores.
-Fewer people come to the region because of its rich and varied history, which spans from prehistory, the existence of Mankind’s earliest settlements and the struggle for freedom, up to Soviet rule.
+Fewer people come to the region because of its rich and varied history, which spans from prehistory, the existence of Mankind’s earliest settlements and the struggle for freedom, to Soviet rule.
 This history is sadly underrepresented, especially that of Georgia in the pre-19th century and its diverse mix of kingdoms and cultures.
 In a country that longs for unity, restoring one of its most visible symbols could be the easiest way to restore Georgia’s power.

 By Michael Godwin